Azure-Samples/azure-sql-db-developers-workshop/docs/10-using-azure-openai.md

 1. Replace the **OPENAI_KEY** text with the AI Language Key that was returned to you in the previous chapter when testing connectivity.

+> [!WARNING]
+> Putting your authentication key in plain text in a procedure is not a best practice.
+We are only doing it here as an example but managed identies should be used here.

 1. Now we need to change the database connection in the **.env** file to use our Free Azure SQL Database.
 Select the file in codespace and on the top, find the **MSSQL** variable that contains the connection string.

     ![A picture of the file named .env opened in the code space editor and looking at the connection string](./media/ch7/rest8.png)